Search This Blog

 2nd Lieutenant George Alexander

-was born at 37 Lavinia Street, Belfast on 8th April 1897 to Francis Alexander, Clerk and Charlotte Alexander nee Galbraith.
+Alexander was born at 37 Lavinia Street, Belfast on 8th April 1897 to Francis Alexander, Clerk and Charlotte Alexander nee Galbraith.
 They had married on 11th March 1896 at Albert Bridge Independent Church, Belfast.
 Francis was the first son of a 7th son.

 By 1911 the family had moved to house 5, Stranmillis Park, Belfast.

-George applied to join the Northern Bank in 1912.
+Alexander applied to join the Northern Bank in 1912.
 He received a letter from the bank advising him that he had been successful in an examination held on 30th October 1912.

 Later he attended a medical examination with a Dr Victor George Leopold Fielden of 84 Dublin Road, Belfast at a cost of 10/6 (£0.52.5).
 In the 1911 census, Dr Fielden described himself as a Medical Practitioner, Anaesthetist, Queen's University Belfast.

-George started the bank at Head Office on 26th November 1912.
+Alexander started the bank at Head Office on 26th November 1912.
 He was of Independent faith.

 In 1915 he enlisted as a Private into the 17th Bn.
 Royal Irish Rifles (Cadet Company) aged 18.